Pennsylvania Fly Fishing 5 min read

 Amy Wolfe of Trout Unlimited explains the PADEP Exceptional Value water quality status that has been bestowed on the Kettle Creek Watershed and what that means for the fishing (hint: it’s really good)

 Class A Wild Trout streams abound in the Kettle Creek watershed and are a testament to the exceptional water quality in the area.
 These streams contain a mix of wild brook and brown trout and are a blast to explore.
 Class A tributaries to Kettle Creek are listed below.
-Use the search function of the interactive map above to locate each stream.
+Use the search function of the DIY Fly Fishing Map to locate each stream.

 To fish the headwaters for wild brook trout, take SR3001 to get the closest access to the creek.
 For anglers looking to land some wild browns, take 44 East out of Oleana.
 It’s also called Pine Hill Road, and it crosses Kettle Creek not too far outside of town.